microsoft/BotFramework-WebChat/samples/12.customization-minimizable-web-chat/README.md

 1. Create the `constructor()`
    1. In the constructor, create the store with `createStore()`
-   1. Create a filter that sends a message from the bot when the `CONNECT_FULFILLED` action type is detected
-   1. Dispatch an action on `'DIRECT_LINE/CONNECT_FULFILLED'`
    1. If the role of incoming activities is `'bot'`, set the state `newMessage: true`.
 This will be used to indicate when new messages have arrived to the bot when the chat is minimized
    1. Set the initial state.